6 facts you may not know about Douglas Adams and The Hitchhiker's Guide to the Galaxy

-Douglas Noel Adams: the man who found the answer to life, the universe, and everything.
+Douglas Adams: the man who found the answer to life, the universe, and everything.
 Oh, and also known for a little five-book trilogy named The Hitchhiker’s Guide To The Galaxy.

 Whether you're a lifelong Hitchhiker’s devotee or you're yet to have experienced the entire oeuvre, here are a few lesser-known details that shine a little extra light on the man, his 'trilogy', and the legacy it left.